dsanchez-garcia/accim/docs/how to use.md

 - CA refers to the Category, which could be 1, 2 or 3 if AS is EN16798, or 80 or 90 if AS is ASHRAE55.

 - CM refers to the Comfort Mode, which could be 0 (Static), 1 (OUT-CTE), 2 (OUT-SEN16798 or OUT-SASHRAE55), OR 3 (OUT-AEN16798 or OUT-AASHRAE55).

+- 'standard' is the suffix, which can be whatever you want.
+For example, this allows you to make a for loop with 'spandard', 'simplified' and 'timestep' and run the simulations with all type of outputs.